The Shampoo Bar Transition - using natural shampoo bars for the first time

 I’ve used shampoo bars before so why am I having a transition phase now?

-Not all shampoo bars are free from synthetic detergents ie lush bars.
+Not all shampoo bars are free from synthetic detergents.
 You can usually tell by the look of a bar, if it looks like it contains little strands that look like hundreds and thousands then that’s most likely a syndet bar (a bar containing synthetic detergents).

 Are your shampoo and conditioner bars suitable for coloured or bleached hair?